SnoopyLeHippy/ComfyUI-Deployer/README.md

 - **Visual node management** — each tracked node is shown as a card with its name, git ref, description, and a "Install requirements" toggle.
 Click a card to mark it for install / uninstall; cards turn orange when the ref drifts from what's on disk and need a re-checkout.
 Double click on ref allow you to change the custom node version.
 - **Orphan detection** — custom nodes installed inside `ComfyUI/custom_nodes/` but not present in configuration show up as orphan cards.
 Select them to promote them into the tracked list.
 - **Add from workflow** — point the app at a ComfyUI workflow JSON.
 It diffs the workflow's node types against built-in nodes + currently installed custom nodes, and resolves the rest against the ComfyUI-Manager DB.
 Ambiguous types are surfaced via a conflict dialog.
-- **Bundle export** — package a clean portable ComfyUI with only the custom nodes and models referenced by selected workflows (or everything currently installed).
-Missing nodes are auto-cloned into the bundle so it boots without any extra setup.
+- **Bundle export** — produce either a portable ComfyUI folder or a single shareable self-installing `.bat`.
+Optionally trim the output to only the custom nodes (and models, in folder mode) referenced by selected workflows.
+Missing nodes are auto-cloned so the result boots without any extra setup.
 - **Run ComfyUI** — start/stop the bundled ComfyUI subprocess from the app, with stdout/stderr piped into an integrated console panel.

 ## Quick start